kjappelbaum/learn_mof_ox_state/README.md

 The full process should take some seconds.

 Note that the models have been fitted using `scikit-learn==0.21.3` and therefore one should ideally used this version.
 For better compatibility with the other dependencies (`matminer`, `apricot`) that depend on newer versions of `scikit-learn` we patched the model by adding the `_strategy` attribute to the initialization `DummyClassifier` of the `GradientBoostingClassifier` and adding the `n_samples_fit_` attribute to the `KNeighborsClassifier`.
+If you plan to do some further developments, it might be advisable to bump all dependencies before training a new model.

 ## Usage